 5. Clear Any Outstanding Collection Accounts

 Contacting your creditors about paying off your debt is a great way to raise your credit score fast.
-Make sure that they agree to remove the negative hit to your credit report if you repay it in full—and get it in writing.
+Make sure they agree to remove the negative hit to your credit report if you repay it in full—and get it in writing.
 If this agreement isn’t made, there will likely be no impact to your credit.

-After making an agreement with the collections company, request a pay for delete letter to have it removed from your credit report.
-A pay for delete letter is an agreement in writing stating that the creditor will have the derogatory information removed from your report.
+After making an agreement with the collections company, request a pay-for-delete letter to have it removed from your credit report.
+A pay-for-delete letter is an agreement in writing stating that the creditor will have the derogatory information removed from your report.

 6. Open a Secured Credit Card